mesn1985/msdo.oauth/Readme.md

 # Visualisation of Token and authorization  grants.
-This project aims to create a visualization of the flow of tokens when using OAuth, along with the flow of the Client and Code authorization grant.
+This project aims to create a visualization of the flow of tokens when using OAuth.
 This project uses [IdentityServer](https://duendesoftware.com/products/identityserver) for OAuth functionallity, but should  **never be used as an example of how to configure Identity server**.
 In fact this project **disregards most security aspects of the Identity server configuration**.
 For examples of proper Identity server, please referer to [IdentityServer4 documentation](https://docs.duendesoftware.com/identityserver/v7).
 The sole purpose of this project is to demonstrate the flows in OAuth.